Karthikeya-07-KSV/KLHB-FED-26-10-25-MUNICIPAL-WASTE-COLLECTION-OPTIMIZER/README.md

 5.To reduce fuel consumption and operational costs associated with waste collection.

-EXECUTION STATEMENT :

-javac WasteCollectionOptimizer.java

 6.To provide a practical and easy-to-understand route recommendation system for municipal waste management.

 7.To evaluate the optimized routes by comparing them with conventional collection methods.

+CODE EXECUTION STATEMENTS:

+javac WasteCollectionOptimizer.java